Notice: All Blount County bid openings are offered in-person and via Zoom meetings.

 The Purchasing Department receives requisitions for purchase, issues purchase orders, solicits bids, receives and disposes of surplus property (real and personal), and is in charge of the central mailroom.
 The Purchasing Agent supervises a full-time staff of three.
 In order to stay informed of the latest procurement techniques and product information, the Department maintains an active membership in the National Institute of Governmental Purchasing (NIGP), the Tennessee Association of Public Purchasing (TAPP) and the East Tennessee Purchasing Association (ETPA).

 Leading the department is Purchasing Agent, Katie Kerr who is appointed by the Mayor and approved by the County Legislative Body.
-The Purchasing Agent works with a six member team on the County Purchasing Commission to establish a purchasing system for the County and when necessary, reviews and amends the policies and procedures as allowed within the limits of the County Purchasing Law, Tennessee Annotated Code 5-14-101 et seq.
+The Purchasing Agent works with a five member team on the County Purchasing Commission to establish a purchasing system for the County and when necessary, reviews and amends the policies and procedures as allowed within the limits of the County Purchasing Law, Tennessee Annotated Code 5-14-101 et seq.

 The current Purchasing Commission consists of: Mayor Ed Mitchell, Commissioner Mike Caylor, Mike Lewis, Laura Floyd and Glen Longhurst.